 Winners will be announced and screened between April and July at global journalism festivals and projected in cinemas.

 The competition recognizes the best video reporting and documentary stories being produced with smartphones and pocket cameras.

 The coalition of partners is building the competition, organizing local screenings and curating the resulting body of work in a way that benefits the next generation of mobile storytellers and educators.

-Judges are nominated by the competition committee which is made up of the directors of these journalism institutions.
+Judges are nominated by the directors of these journalism institutions.